Bamum

 - Traditional Medicine Practices

-- Traditional medicine involves the use of herbal remedies and spiritual healing, with knowledge passed down through generations.
-It remains an important aspect of healthcare.
+- Herbal medicine and spiritual practices are integral, with knowledge passed down through generations.

 - Environmental Practices